flarehotspot/sdk-utils/core/sdk/mkdocs/docs/api/accounts-api.md

 ```

 ## Delete
-It deletes the admin account.
+It deletes the user account.
 It returns an `error` object.
-Note: You cannot delete the last admin account since it is required for the system to function.
+Note: You cannot delete the last user account since it is required for the system to function.
 ```go
 err := acct.Delete()
 if err != nil {